-How to Improve Gaming Performance of Your Laptop
+How to Improve Gaming Performance On Laptop

-When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it Windows acquires junk files and installing tons of software takes system resources which ultimately causes a slower laptop.
+When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it, Windows acquires junk files, and installing tons of software takes system resources which ultimately causes a slower laptop.

-So, let’s discuss in details.
+So, let’s discuss it in detail.

 1. Regularly Clean Your Laptop

 Dust and dirt are enemies of your laptop performance.
 They clog the laptop and hence reduce the overflow.
-This might result in overheating, therefore, causing the processor, GPU, and other components slow down.
+This might result in overheating, therefore, causing the processor, GPU, and other components to slow down.

 This will make your laptop more efficient and improve your laptop’s overall performance.

-A fine-tuning of Windows can make it run 200% faster hence you will get lag free Gameplay.
+A fine-tuning of Windows can make it run 200% faster hence you will get lag-free Gameplay.